Shingles: Epidemiology

 Varicella zoster virus (VZV) has a high level of infectivity and has a worldwide prevalence.
-Shingles is a re-activation of latent VZV infection: zoster can only occur in someone who has previously had chickenpox (varicella).
+Shingles is a reactivation of latent VZV infection: zoster can only occur in someone who has previously had chickenpox (varicella).

 Shingles has no relationship to season and does not occur in epidemics.
 There is, however, a strong relationship with increasing age.
 The incidence rate of shingles ranges from 1.2 to 3.4 per 1,000 person‐years among younger healthy individuals, increasing to 3.9–11.8 per 1,000 person‐years among those older than 65 years, and incidence rates worldwide are similar.

 This relationship with age has been demonstrated in many countries, and is attributed to the fact that cellular immunity declines as people grow older.

 Another important risk factor is immunosuppression.
 Other risk factors include psychological stress.
 According to a study in North Carolina, "black subjects were significantly less likely to develop zoster than were white subjects."
 It is unclear whether the risk is different by sex.
 Other potential risk factors include mechanical trauma and exposure to immunotoxins.

 There is no strong evidence for a genetic link or a link to family history.
 A 2008 study showed that people with close relatives who had shingles were twice as likely to develop it themselves, but a 2010 study found no such link.

 Adults with latent VZV infection who are exposed intermittently to children with chickenpox receive an immune boost.
 This periodic boost to the immune system helps to prevent shingles in older adults.
 When routine chickenpox vaccination was introduced in the United States, there was concern that, because older adults would no longer receive this natural periodic boost, there would be an increase in the incidence of shingles.